soon22/DeepLearningForHumanLanguageProcessingNotes/Lecture 1 Notes/README.md

 <img src="images/i95.PNG" width="350"/>

 * Most common language model
+* Borh LAS and LM are trained separately
+* Integrate both of them after training

 **Deep Fusion**

 <img src="images/i96.PNG" width="350"/>

 * Combine LAS and LM together at the hidden layer, both are feed to a new **network**
-* After LAS and LM were trained, need to prepare data to train new network
+* Both LAS and LM were trained before integration
+* Need to prepare data to train new network
 * After the network is trained, cannot simply switch LM
 * If want to change LM, need to retrain the network
-* When to change LM, for example, when change domain
+* When to change LM ?
+For example, when change domain
 * Workaround :

 <img src="images/i97.PNG" width="350"/>

 * Take the output right before softmax of LM as input to the network
-* When change LM, does not need to retrain network
+* In this way, does not need to retrain network when switching LM

 **Cold Fusion**